Virginia Child Sexual Abuse Lawyer

 Defending Against Child Sex Abuse Charges

 Most criminal defense lawyers simply try to poke holes in the State’s case (e.g., pointing out inconsistent statements made by the alleged victim).
 This strategy often fails to get a dismissal prior to trial or to win a “not-guilty” verdict at trial.
 The strongest defense possible requires attacking the Commonwealth’s evidence and introducing your own evidence showing actual innocence.
+Understanding the child pornography sentencing guidelines is also crucial, as the penalties for these crimes can be severe.
 Our legal team crafts a superior defense by: 1) independently investigating the allegations; 2) filing aggressive pre-trial motions; 3) hiring expert witnesses; and 4) preparing early on for trial.

 Step 1: Independent Investigation